vikingdata/articles/cloud/DOING/free_cloud.md

 These are Cloud services I am interested in and how to use them.
 Its really easy, get an account and use their dashboards.
 I focus on free always accounts.
 Most free accounts have limitations.
+GCP and AWS have many more free always services and some trail services, but I just list the ones I am mainly interested in.

 1. [GCP](#g)
 2. [AWS](#a)